 A seasonal spin on an otherwise classic family favorite, adding pumpkin to this dish gives an extra layer of deliciousness.
 For the best results, fry the beef in a medium heat pan along with onions and a spoonful of chili powder, then stir in some sweet pumpkin.
 If you can’t get your hands on a sweet pumpkin, butternut squash works too.

 There really is nothing better than a warming, homely soup in the wintery months, so why not cook a batch of this at the beginning of the week?
 You could even use it for lunches, it saves on time but doesn’t skimp on flavor!
 Fry together potato and onion before adding a high-quality chicken broth.
 Then, simply stir in a can of pure pumpkin and blend, before seasoning with salt, pepper, and nutmeg.
 You could even substitute the broth for a low-sodium chicken broth for a healthy alternative.
 Easy never tasted so good.

-A slice of pumpkin bread is the perfect breakfast, lunch or after dinner snack.
-Combine your dough ingredients before adding grated pumpkin, vanilla and cinnamon to create the perfectly spiced, sweet treat.
-For those among us with a savoury tooth, pairing a slice of this loaf with a small helping of camembert is the epitome of taste perfection.
+A slice of pumpkin bread is the perfect breakfast, lunch, or after-dinner snack.
+Combine your dough ingredients before adding grated pumpkin, vanilla, and cinnamon to create the perfectly spiced, sweet treat.
+For those among us with a savory tooth, pairing a slice of this loaf with a small helping of camembert is the epitome of taste perfection.

 You’ll be thanking us for these warming, wholesome dinners, so let the Fall season commence!